Skip to content

 I remember for one project I consulted on – a gritty, post-apocalyptic survival game – we spent weeks just iterating on concepts for the main character alone.
 Rugged and weathered but still plausibly athletic?
 Vintage military fatigues or fully customized hodge-podge gear?
 We probably went through a dozen variants before striking the right balance of badass and relatable.

-Once that key piece was finalized, however, it locked in major signifiers like color palettes, texturing styles, and even body proportions that carried through to designing all other friendly and hostile human NPCs.
+Once that key piece was finalized, however, it locked in major signifiers like color palettes, texturing styles, and even body proportions that carried through to designing all other friendly and hostile human NPC.
 From there, the environment team’s concepts for the decaying cityscape matched the same tonal identity cues – dried-out vegetation juxtaposed against crumbling urban decay, harsh shadows intermixed with dusty volumetric lighting, et cetera.

 Deviating too far from that singular cohesive vision could potentially break the audience’s immersion and make assets feel out of place.
 Concept art enforces aesthetic discipline, ensuring a unified look across all the art a player will see and experience.